hungnguyen0508/RFM-Customer-Segmentation/README.md

 ## Results & Insights

-Based on the analysis, the customer base was segmented into distinct groups using the RFM scores
+Based on the analysis, the customer base was segmented into distinct groups using the RFM scores:

 - **VIP Customers**